explosion-mental/mage/README.md

 - custom (thumbnail) mode that has different layouts (e.g. grid)
 - Top status bar
 - Merge everything into mage.c and order functions alphabetically
+- remove most of the function on cmd.c.
+They deserve a path rather than to be in mainline